McGill-ECSE321-Winter2019/ecse321-group-project-08/README.md

-WE would like to make the group project public
+We would like to make the group project public

 # ECSE321 Project Group 8
 ## About Us